Daandelange/kirby3-simplestats/README.md

 # SimpleStats

 Track pageviews, referrers and devices on your Kirby 3 website.
-This plugin provides simple solution for **self-hosted**, **minimal** and **non-intrusive** visitor analytics.
+This plugin provides a simple solution for **self-hosted**, **minimal** and **non-intrusive** visitor analytics.

 ![Simplestats Screenshot](k3-simplestats.png)

 - It tracks referrer URLs to keep track of who links to your website, categorised as either `search`, `social` or `website`.
 - It tracks the device type, the browser engine and the OS family for keeping track of how your website is visited. (without version numbers)
 - It tracks page visits, counting 1 hit per page per unique user, every 24H.
-Soon, it will also track hits per language in multi-language setups.
+It can also track hits per language in multi-language setups.
 - It offers an optional panel view to visualise the statistics.

 All data is stored in a `.sqlite` database.
-A panel allows connected users to visualise the computed stats.
+A panel view lets authorized users visualise the computed stats.

 ### How it works
 - Tracking happens when the page is served by Kirby.
 - A crypted user-unique fingerprint is stored in order to track unique page views.
-The formula is `md5( trunc(IP) + trunc(UserAgent) + Salt )`, which still, according to GDPR, seems to be considered as personal data.
+_The formula is `md5( trunc(IP) + trunc(UserAgent) + Salt )`, which still, according to GDPR, seems to be considered as personal data._
-It's stored together with a list of visited pages, a device category (bot/mobile/desktop/tablet/other), the browser's engine (Gecko/Webkit/Blink/Other) and OS Family.
+It's stored together with a list of visited pages, the device category (bot/mobile/desktop/tablet/other), the browser's engine (Gecko/Webkit/Blink/Other) and OS Family.
 - After 24H, it's processed and any user identifying data is deleted.
-  - The visited pages' hit count are incremented
+  - The visited pages' hit counts are incremented.
   - Device, Engine and OS Family are separately incremented.
 - Referrers are processed immediately and not bound to any user-related identifier.
 - All data is summed up on a monthly basis. *There is no weekly or daily precision. (yet?)*